skip to content

 For how long do we hold personal information?

-Once the retention period expires, Personal Data is deleted.
-Therefore, the right to access, the right to erasure, the right to rectification, and the right to data portability cannot be enforced after the expiration of the retention period.
+Once the retention period expires, personal data is deleted.
+Therefore, where applicable, the right to access, the right to erasure, the right to rectification, and the right to data portability cannot be enforced after the expiration of the retention period.

 Your rights in relation to your personal information

-To the extent that UK and/or European data protection laws apply, you will have the following rights in relation to the information about you which we process as described in this privacy notice:
+To the extent that local data protection laws apply, you will have the following rights in relation to the information about you which we process as described in this privacy notice:

 • To receive a copy of your personal information, free of charge;